 - 7.6.2.1.
 The Train Operator shall ensure that relevant interface agreement is documented, signed and implemented between the Train Operator and the relevant interfacing Operator in accordance with clause 6. - 7.6.2.2.
 The documented Interface Agreement must include the factors referred to in SANS 3000-2-6, clause 6.3.3. - 7.6.2.3.
 The implementation of the Interface Agreement requirements must include the integration of the train operations with the relevant network or station operations (or both). - 7.6.2.4.
 It shall also consider the activities of other train operators into a seamless safe working system. - 7.6.2.5.
-All site-specific documents shall be included and implemented; Other relevant technical and operating Standards shall be referenced. - 7.6.2.6.
-The signed Interface Agreement shall be submitted to the RSR for review and/or recommendations.
+All Interface Procedures and Standards, rules, specifications and other related documents, such as local instructions and local appendices that relates to the affected interface, the shall form part of the Interface Agreement and shall be implemented. - 7.6.2.6.
+The signed Interface Agreement shall be submitted to the RSR within 30 days after signing of the Interface Agreement.